 E and F would strike the Earth at high speed, and would be relatively bright.

-Since the side of the Earth which faces the Sun is in daylight, and the Sun is toward the inside the of our orbit (which, as already mentioned, is on the bottom, in the diagram), we can label various parts of the Earth as representing various times of the day.
-On the left, where someone would be coming from the back, or night, side of the Earth, into the front, or day, side, it would be dawn.
-On the right, it would be dusk, and as otherwise shown, by the labeling of the graph, the part of the Earth which most directly faces the Sun corresponds to noon, and the opposite side corresponds to midnight.
+Since the side of the Earth which faces the Sun is in daylight and the Sun is toward the inside the of our orbit (which, as already mentioned is on the bottom in the diagram), we can label various parts of the Earth as representing various times of the day.
+On the left, where someone would be coming from the back or night side of the Earth into the front or day side, it would be dawn.
+On the right it would be dusk, and as otherwise shown by the labeling of the graph, the part of the Earth which most directly faces the Sun corresponds to noon, and the opposite side corresponds to midnight.

-Since the Earth is moving to the left in the diagram, the left-hand side of the Earth, which corresponds to places with local times between midnight and noon, is on the front side of the Earth, as far as our motion is concerned, and the right-hand side of the Earth, which corresponds to places with local times between noon and midnight, is on the back side of the Earth, relative to our motion around the Sun.
-Now, meteoroids can run into us, and produce meteors, no matter which part of the Earth we are on, but if they run into us on the daylight side (meteors A and B), they will be difficult or impossible to see, because of the bright light of day (although they might still be observable by radar imaging of the ionization trails left by them as they pass through the upper atmosphere).
+Since the Earth is moving to the left in the diagram, the left-hand side of the Earth, which corresponds to places with local times between midnight and noon, is on the front side of the Earth as far as our motion is concerned, and the right-hand side of the Earth, which corresponds to places with local times between noon and midnight, is on the back side of the Earth relative to our motion around the Sun.
+Now, meteoroids can run into us and produce meteors, no matter which part of the Earth we are on, but if they run into us on the daylight side (meteors A and B), they will be difficult or impossible to see, because of the bright light of day (although they might still be observable by radar imaging of the ionization trails left by them as they pass through the upper atmosphere).
 Even on the night side of the Earth, however, there are differences in the way that we see things.
-Meteors running into us from behind (meteors C and D) would have to catch up with us, so to speak, and would run into our atmosphere with speeds between 25 and 50 thousand miles per hour (presuming that they are going fast enough to catch up with us in the first place), but meteors running into us from in front (meteors E and F) might have their motions around the Sun (which might be as much as 85 thousand miles per hour) added to our own motion, of approximately 60 thousand miles per hour, and could hit our atmosphere with speeds of more than 150 thousand miles per hour.
+Meteors running into us from behind (meteors C and D) would have to catch up with us, so to speak, and would run into our atmosphere with speeds between 25 and 50 thousand miles per hour (presuming that they are going fast enough to catch up with us at all), but meteors running into us from in front (meteors E and F) might have their motions around the Sun (which might be as much as 85 thousand miles per hour) added to our own motion of approximately 60 thousand miles per hour, and could hit our atmosphere with speeds of more than 150 thousand miles per hour.

 Sporadic and Shower Meteors

 On many nights, however, something slightly different happens, as the Earth passes close to a stream of debris which happens to be moving through space in more or less the same direction (albeit spread out over tens or hundreds of thousands of miles of space).
-When this happens, the meteors that you see at various times, if plotted on a map of the sky, gradually assume a pattern like that shown in the right-hand diagram.
-Each of the meteor trails seems to be moving away from a particular point in the sky (indicated by a cross), called the radiant of a meteor shower, and the meteors involved are referred to as shower meteors.
+When this happens the meteors that you see at various times, if plotted on a map of the sky, gradually assume a pattern like that shown in the right-hand diagram.
+Each of the meteor trails seems to be moving away from a particular point in the sky (indicated by a cross) called the radiant of a meteor shower, and the meteors involved are referred to as shower meteors.